krzentner/language-world/data/gpt-3.5-turbo/basic_md/door-unlock-1.md

 To turn the dial on the door reliably, the robot should perform the following steps:
-- When the robot's gripper is not aligned with the dial, the robot should move the gripper above the dial.
+- When the robot's gripper is not near the dial, the robot should move gripper near the dial.
-- When the gripper is aligned with the dial, the robot should close the gripper around the dial.
+- When the robot's gripper is near the dial and the robot's gripper is not holding the dial, the robot should grab the dial.
-- When the gripper has a firm grip on the dial, the robot should turn the dial in the correct direction to unlock the door.
+- When the robot's gripper is holding the dial, the robot should turn the dial in the required direction until the door unlocks.
-- When the dial has been turned to the correct position, the robot should release its grip on the dial.